shinhugh/spa/README.md

 by their filenames.
 These aren't necessarily private, but they cannot be directly fetched like the resources in `public/` can be.
     - `static/index.html` is the HTML file that is served when any page is requested.
-It defines the DOM structure of the entire client-side application, where every page is defined as a DOM element with the classname `page`.
+It functions as an entry-point for the client-side application in the sense that it triggers the browser to fetch all of the other resources (scripts and styles).
+It defines the DOM structure of the entire client-side application, where every page is defined as an element with the classname `page`.
 Each of these must have an ID that identically matches an `elementId` field in `public/config.js`.
-This file functions as an entry-point for the client-side application in the sense that it triggers the browser to fetch all of the other resources (scripts and styles).
+There must be an element with the ID `overlay_loading`, which is displayed when a page is being loaded.
 This file should be heavily modified.

 ## Server configuration